cloudera/hue/docs/docs-site/content/administrator/installation/dependencies/_index.md

    `brew install gmp openssl libffi`

-7. Install python, tested with the "macOS 64-bit installer" 3.7.9 direct download from python.org.
+7. Install python, tested with the **macOS 64-bit installer 3.7.9** direct download from python.org `https://www.python.org/ftp/python/3.7.9/python-3.7.9-macosx10.9.pkg`
-`https://www.python.org/ftp/python/3.7.9/python-3.7.9-macosx10.9.pkg`

-   - For M1 Macs, 3.7.9 from python.org is the only one that works and none of the homebrew version work at the time of writing.
+   - For **M1 Macs, 3.7.9 from python.org is the only Python version that works** and none of the homebrew versions work at the time of writing.
+Hue M1 support for Python >= 3.8 will be improved soon.

-   - For Intel Macs, other 3.x Python versions as well as Homebrew might work.
+   - For Intel Macs, other 3.x Python versions as well as Homebrew ones might work.
 However, direct download from python.org is preferred and tested.

 8. Install mysql client